Rule 4-110. Definitions

 - Attorney: A member of the State Bar of Georgia or one authorized by law to practice law in the State of Georgia.

-- Notice of Discipline: A Notice by the Investigative Panel that the respondent will be subject to a disciplinary sanction for violation of one or more Rule sof Professional Conduct unless the respondent affirmatively rejects the notice.
+- Notice of Discipline: A Notice by the Investigative Panel that the respondent will be subject to a disciplinary sanction for violation of one or more Georgia Rules of Professional Conduct unless the respondent affirmatively rejects the notice.